zdtyuiop4444/ICapturer_doc/代码补充说明/UDP_packet_define.md

 | :-----: | :---: | :--: |
 |   Red   | Green | Blue |

-Based on the color will infect the brightness of the RGB LED, the color should not be larger than 255.
+Based on the color will infect the brightness of the RGB LED.
+The color should not be larger than 255.

 ### 1.2.6.
 Device sleep control packet